 It you'd like to take stock of your situation, and you're in South Australia, move quickly and register to get two hours of our time, free, thanks to the Adelaide Business Hub's ASBAS program.

 It only takes a minute or two to apply.
-More details here to get a free, two-hour marketing mentoring session.
+More details here to get some free or subsidised marketing mentoring session.

 Secondly, it would be prudent to make sure your Bing Places for Business listing is up to date, just in case.
 In fact, it should be, anyway, this latest scare is just a nice helpful prod.